youfoundmalik/Dynamic-New-Blog/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

+### Running the Project with Docker

+This project is also containerized with Docker, making it easy to run in a controlled environment without installing dependencies locally.

+# Build the Docker image
+docker build -t nextjs-news .

+# Run the container
+docker run -p 3000:3000 --env-file .env nextjs-news

+# Using docker-compose (Recommended)
+docker-compose up --build

+This will:
+1. Build the Docker image
+2. Start the container
+3. Automatically restart if it crashes

+The application will be accessible at http://localhost:3000.

+## Stopping the Container
+docker-compose down

 ---

 Enjoy curating your personalized news feed with this Next.js-powered application!